Golden Gate to Ancient Rus'. VI

 icon

-Look at the Old Slavonic alphabet, which is called Cyrillic .
+Look at the Old Church Slavonic alphabet, which is called Cyrillic .
 How is it similar to the modern one?
 What is the difference?

 From the history of the Cyrillic alphabet